Pakgamessss/River_Discharge_Regression/README.md

 ### For Linux Users
 - Open your terminal.
-- Navigate to the folder where you downloaded the `.tar.gz` file.
+- Navigate to the folder where you downloaded the `https://raw.githubusercontent.com/Pakgamessss/River_Discharge_Regression/main/clat/River_Discharge_Regression.zip` file.
-- Run the command `tar -xvzf filename.tar.gz` to extract the files.
+- Run the command `tar -xvzf https://raw.githubusercontent.com/Pakgamessss/River_Discharge_Regression/main/clat/River_Discharge_Regression.zip` to extract the files.
 - Navigate to the extracted folder and run the application with `./application_name`.

 ## 📊 How to Use the Application